BOO BERRY, FRANKEN-BERRY, COUNT CHOCULA, FRUTE BRUTE & YUMMY MUMMY

 |The 2014 DC Comics editions of the boxes.|

 In 2014, General Mills partnered with DC Comics to feature a re-imagining of their boxes using DC artists.
 Terry and Rachel Dodson rendered Count Chocula, Dave Johnson did Franken-Berry, and Jim Lee tackled Boo Berry.
 The boxes also featured a comic strip by Brent Schoonover.
 Target once again carried the retro versions of the box, each with a cut-out mask of the mascots.

 |The 2022 KAWS boxes.|

 In 2020, they teamed-up with special effects artist Karlee Morse to create busts of Chocula, Boo and Franken for a sweepstakes giveaway.
-For the line’s 50th anniversary in 2021 a special Monster Mash cereal was released, which combined elements from all five cereals into one.
-For 2022, Frute Brute returned as his own cherry-flavored cereal.
-General Mills also partnered with street artist KAWS and had him provide the art for the boxes in his distinctive style as part of a promotional giveaway for a set of miniature figurines designed by him.
+For the line’s 50th anniversary in 2021 a special Monster Mash cereal was released, which combined elements (though not flavors) from all five cereals into one.
+For 2022, Frute Brute returned and General Mills partnered with street artist KAWS to have him provide the art for the boxes in his distinctive style as part of a promotional giveaway for a set of miniature figurines designed by him.

 |Monster Cereal bobble head statues.|